sulu/sulu/UPGRADE.md

 ## dev-master

+### CacheClearer service changed

+The CacheClearer service `sulu_website.http_cache.clearer` constructor arguments has changed.
+The third argument the `$kernelRootDir` has been removed.
+If you did overwrite or extend this service you need to update the constructor call of it.

 ### Router attributes

 The `Router` service now interprets more into the URL parameters that are passed to it.
 In addition to parsing numbers,